TheCaptain989/radarr-striptracks/README.md

 >**NOTE:** The **Arguments** field for Custom Scripts was removed in Radarr and Sonarr v3 due to security concerns.
 To support options with this version and later, a wrapper script can be manually created that will call *striptracks.sh* with the required arguments.

-For your convenience, several wrapper scripts are included in the Docker container in the `/usr/local/bin/` directory.
+For your convenience, several wrapper scripts are included in the `/usr/local/bin/` directory.
-You may use any of these scripts in place of the `striptracks-eng.sh` mentioned in the [Preview Installation](./README.md#preview-installation) section above.
+You may use any of these scripts in place of the `striptracks-eng.sh` mentioned in the [Mod installation](./README.md#mod-installation) section above.

 ```
+striptracks-dut.sh         # Keep Dutch audio and subtitles
+striptracks-eng.sh         # Keep English and Undetermined audio and English subtitles
 striptracks-eng-debug.sh   # Keep English and Undetermined audio and English subtitles, and enable debug logging
 striptracks-eng-jpn.sh     # Keep English, Japanese, and Undetermined audio and English subtitles
-striptracks-spa.sh         # Keep Spanish audio and subtitles
 striptracks-fre.sh         # Keep French audio and subtitles
+striptracks-fre-debug.sh   # Keep French audio and subtitles, and enable debug logging
 striptracks-ger.sh         # Keep German audio and subtitles
-striptracks-dut.sh         # Keep Dutch audio and subtitles
+striptracks-spa.sh         # Keep Spanish audio and subtitles
 ```

 ### Example Wrapper Script
-To configure the last entry from the [Examples](./README.md#examples) section above, create and save a file called `wrapper.sh` containing the following text:
+To configure the last entry from the [Examples](./README.md#examples) section above, create and save a file called `wrapper.sh` to `/usr/local/bin` containing the following text:
 ```
 #!/bin/bash

 . /usr/local/bin/striptracks.sh :eng:kor:jpn :eng:spa
 ```
-Then put `/usr/local/bin/wrapper.sh` in the **Path** field in place of `/usr/local/bin/striptracks-eng.sh` mentioned in the [Preview Installation](./README.md#preview-installation) section above.
+Then put `/usr/local/bin/wrapper.sh` in the **Path** field in place of `/usr/local/bin/striptracks-eng.sh` mentioned in the [Mod installation](./README.md#mod-installation) section above.

 ### Preview Triggers
 The only events/notification triggers that have been tested are **On Import** and **On Upgrade**